Blood Bowl: Fourth Edition, rule updates and Living Rulebook

 The Living Rulebook, in its sixth edition was said by the BBRC to be the final version, and was available from the official Blood Bowl site under the name "Blood Bowl Competition Rules Pack" or "CRP".
 Originally there were plans to release a printed version for Blood Bowls 20th anniversary, but that was cancelled.
 With the release of the CRP the BBRC was disbanded.

 Blood Bowl 2016 Edition

 In November 2015, Games Workshop announced the reintroduction of Specialist Games, and announced a new version of Blood Bowl was in development.
 At Warhammer Fest in May 2016, various elements of the new edition were announced, including a double sided pitch, all new plastic miniatures and an initial wave of teams (Humans, Orcs, Skaven, Elves, Nurgle and Dwarf) with future expansions in development to add more teams to the game (including a new release of Goblins).

 Blood Bowl Second Season Edition (2020)

-The current version of the game, released on 27 November 2020.
+Released on 27 November 2020.
 It includes a hardback rulebook, miniatures for two teams (Imperial Nobility and Black Orc), a pair of referee miniatures, a double-sided pitch, two dugouts, two sets of dice, and templates, tokens, and counters.
 The rule book is also available separately, both physically and digitally.

+Blood Bowl Third Season Edition (2025)

+The current version of the game, released on 15 November 2025.
+It included the new rulebook, miniature for two teams (Bretonnia and Tomb Kings), pitch, dice and tokens.